Lyubov Misharina

-Lyubov Ivanovna Misharina also spelt as Liubov Misharina (born 22 April 1986) is a Russian deaf cross-country skier.
+Lyubov Ivanovna Misharina (also spelt as Liubov, born 22 April 1986) is a Russian deaf cross-country skier.
 She married fellow cross-country skier Vladimir Mayorov after dating each other in 2010.

 Career

 She made her debut appearance at the Winter Deaflympics representing Russia during the 2007 Winter Deaflympics and claimed four medals including a gold.
 She continued her medal success in the following Winter Deaflympics in 2015 which was held in her home country Russia claiming three silver medals.

 She also represented Russia at the 2019 Winter Deaflympics and extended her Deaflympic career medal success clinching five medals including gold medals in mixed team sprint freestyle and sprint classic events.